About This Directory

 I made a new form of literary art.
 It's the slickest, smartest, most edifying, entertaining art form ever made by anyone anywhere.
 You can read about it and/or listen to it here:

-I very much doubt that you will listen to even the three minute introduction but at least you can't say you weren't given the chance.
+I very much doubt that you will listen to any of it but at least you can't say you weren't given the chance.
 There are plenty of other chapters that are way better all by themselves than most any other complete literary work of "art" made in the last twenty years, including the trite folderol that "won" Pulitizers, Bookers, Grammys, Emmys, Oscars, National Book Awards and the rest of the bogus marketing devices used to sell fatuous fluff to clueless consumers.
 Pick a chapter, any chapter.
 Listen to it.
 See what I'm talking about...hear what I'm talking about with your own ears if you have any.

 If for some inconceivable reason the most edifying new art form ever made isn't your cup of tea, you're welcome to forward this e-mail to anyone you know whose cup of tea it may be.
 Thanks.
 G.